-The amount of participation in the meeting and the annual remuneration paid by the Company to the Company's external directors as well as directors who do not serve as officers (other than their tenure as directors) or as Chairman of the Board of Directors of the Company as described above in 2023 is approximately NIS 96 thousand and approximately NIS 242 thousand, respectively.
+The amount of participation in the meeting and the annual remuneration paid by the Company to the Company's external directors as well as directors who do not serve as officers (other than their tenure as directors) or as Chairman of the Board of Directors of the Company as described above in 2024 is approximately NIS 138 thousand and approximately NIS 250 thousand, respectively.

 On March 19, 2024, the Board of Directors of the Company, following the receipt of approval of the Remuneration Committee of March 12, 2024, approved the payment of annual compensation and participation compensation for Ms. Bareket Shani, the wife of Mr. Haim Shani, which serves as a member of the Board of Directors, and the FIMI Fund, the controlling shareholder of the Company, for the services of Mr. Gillon Beck as a Director of the Company in accordance with Regulation 1B (3) of the Companies Regulations (Easements in Transactions with Interested Parties), 2000 (hereinafter: "Easement Regulations") for an additional three years, namely, until December 20, 2026.
-For further details, see the Immediate Report of the Company with regard to a transaction with a controlling shareholder or Director which does not require the approval of a General Meeting which is published concurrent to this Periodic Report.
+For further details, see the Immediate Report of the Company dated March 20, 2024 (reference number: 2024-01-028662).

-4.7.7 The Company has a directors and officers liability insurance policy for a limit of liability of USD 7,500,000 (seven and a half million US dollars) per event and in total, in respect of damages that could occur during the insurance period (plus reasonable legal defense costs in Israel beyond the limit of liability and legal expenses abroad within the limit of liability) (hereinafter: "the Policy").
+4.6.7 The Company has a directors and officers liability insurance policy for a limit of liability of USD 7,500,000 (seven and a half million US dollars) per event and in total, in respect of damages that could occur during the insurance period (plus reasonable legal defense costs in Israel beyond the limit of liability and legal expenses abroad within the limit of liability) (hereinafter: "the Policy").
 The Company's deductible for insurance claims is between USD 10,000 and USD 50,000 per event, based on the type of insured event and claim location.
 The Policy includes a run-off coverage extension for a period of 84 months for an officer who ended his term of office, as long as the Policy is in force or has been renewed.

-Pursuant to the Remuneration Policy of the Company and the terms thereunder, on May 24, 2023, and on May 30, 2023, the Balance Sheet Committee, the Remuneration Committee, the Audit Committee and the Board of Directors of the Company, respectively, approved the renewal and extension of the liability insurance policy for Directors and officers in the Company under the terms set forth below, valid from June 1, 2023 to May 31, 2024, in accordance with the previous Remuneration Policy of the Company.
+Pursuant to the Remuneration Policy of the Company and the terms thereunder, on May 6, 2024, and on May 8, 2024, the Balance Sheet Committee, the Remuneration Committee, the Audit Committee and the Board of Directors of the Company, respectively, approved the renewal and extension of the liability insurance policy for Directors and officers in the Company under the terms set forth below, valid from June

+1, 2024 to May 31, 2025, in accordance with the previous Remuneration Policy of the Company.
 In addition, the Board of Directors and the Committee decided to insure, in accordance with the terms of the new policy, both the directors and officers of the Company who are not controlling shareholders in the Company or the relatives thereof, as well as directors and officers who are controlling shareholders in the Company or relatives thereof.
 The main terms of the policy are as follows: insurance coverage of USD 7,500,000 (USD seven million and five hundred thousand) for one event and in total for damages that may occur during the insurance period (plus reasonable legal defense expenses in Israel and abroad).
 The amount of the deductible of the Company in respect of claims shall be a total amount of USD 10,000, except for claims filed in the United States and Canada as well as claims in the field of securities, in which the deductible of the Company will be USD 50,000 per event.
-For further details, see the Immediate Report on a Transaction with a Controlling Shareholder or a Director that does not require the approval of a General Meeting dated May 31, 2023, reference number 2023-01-058665, the information of which is incorporated herein by way of reference.

-4.7.8 For details on payments made during the reporting period to interested parties employed by the Company (including related payments), see section 4.7.1 above.
+4.6.8 For details on payments made during the reporting period to interested parties employed by the Company (including related payments), see section 4.6 above.